crypto-com/thaler-docs/docs/getting-started/local-devnet.md

 #### Supported OS

 We officially support Linux only.
-Other platforms may work buy there is no guarantee.
+Other platforms may work but there is no guarantee.
 We will extend our support to other platforms after we have stablized our current architecture.

 ## Overview